 - Apple Watch guide: How to navigate your first hourMissing manual: How to get the most out of your Apple Watch

 Right now, the third party running app support for harnessing that location data is not all that great on the Series 2, but the good news is that developers are already working to take advantage of the built-in GPS on the Series 2 to enhance standalone Apple Watch apps.
-That means that data will soon be pulled into the likes of RunKeeper and MapMyRun.
-Strava is just one of the companies that has confirmed it is working on a new Strava Apple Watch app, which is expected to drop in 2017.
+We've already seen standalone apps from Strava and RunKeeper, with more expected to follow before the end of the year.

 So there you have it, that's how the GPS tracking on the Apple Watch Series 2 works.
 If you have any other questions for us, let us know in the comments section below.